usharesoft/hammr/documentation/en/source/pages/templates-spec/builders/builders-aws.rst

 To publish an image, the valid keys are:

+* ``type`` (mandatory): the builder type, ``ami``
 * ``account`` (mandatory): an object providing the AWS cloud account information required to publish the built machine image.
 * ``region`` (mandatory): a string providing the region where to publish the machine image.
 See below for valid regions.
-* ``s3bucket`` (mandatory): a string providing the bucket name where to store the machine image.
+* ``bucket`` (mandatory): a string providing the bucket name where to store the machine image.
 Bucket names are global to everyone, so you must choose a unique bucket name that does not already exist (or belongs to you).
 A bucket name cannot include spaces.
 Note, that if the bucket exists already in one region (for example Europe) and you wish to upload the same machine image to another region, then you must provide a new bucket name.
-* ``type`` (mandatory): the builder type, ``ami``

 Valid Regions
 -------------